AverageAl/project1/README.md

 <br />
 # Product Backlog

-Each of the first four user stories should be handled by one/two team members.
-Each member will explain how his part fits into whole business.
-10-15 minute total presentation.
+Each member will explain how his part fits into the whole business during a 10-15 minute total presentation.

+Each member of the team will be responsible for at minimum:

 1: Visualforce page(s) contains some feature relevant to business